phpdune/framework/README.md

 - Middlewares
 - And Go on ..

-Laravel is accessible, yet powerful, providing tools needed for large, robust applications.
+Dune is accessible, yet powerful, providing tools needed for medium, mini applications.
 A superb combination of simplicity, elegance, and innovation gives you a complete toolset required to build any application with which you are tasked.

 ## Contributing